TMJ Treatment Concord, MO

 • Minimized Need for Medication or Surgery: As a non-invasive and drug-free solution, physical therapy enables many patients to manage TMD symptoms effectively, often avoiding surgery or prolonged medication.

-Through a customized TMJ treatment plan in Concord, MO, Axes Physical Therapy offers a well-rounded approach to TMD, enabling patients to manage their symptoms, regain function, and return to their daily lives with greater ease and confidence.
+Axes Physical Therapy provides a personalized TMJ treatment plan in Concord, MO, taking a comprehensive approach to TMD that helps patients control symptoms, restore function, and get back to their daily activities with improved comfort.

 Get Started with TMJ Treatment in Concord, MO at Axes Physical Therapy

-For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
+Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
 With a customized, patient-first approach to TMJ treatment in Concord, MO, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
-You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.

 Services Offered